IRS Notices and Letters – A Description of What They Are and What You Need To Do Next.

 IRS Notices and Letters

 If a taxpayer has underpaid tax, this notice will let them know.
-In this notice, it is listed the amount of tax that you reported, the current applied credits, and the total underpayment amount.
+In this notice, the amount of tax listed is that you which you reported, the current applied credits, and the total underpayment amount.

-When an adjustment is made to your tax account and created an outstanding balance of five dollars or more, this notice will be sent to you.
+When an adjustment is made to your tax account and an outstanding balance is created of five dollars or more, this notice will be sent to you.

 A CP 23 tells you that the IRS located a discrepancy between the total sum of money on your tax account, and the current amount of approximated tax payments claimed on your current tax return.

 This notice informs you that your tax refund is being detained.
 The IRS is able to do this and often it is because you neglected to file the previous year’s tax return.
 Despite this if you have a refund due to you; the IRS states that you are not allowed to collect it until all the required returns have been filed properly.

 CP 90/CP 297 /CP 297 A: Notice of Levy and Notice of Your Right to a Hearing.

 If you continue to neglect to pay back taxes, this notice is mailed to inform you of the IRS’ intention to level federal payments, including OPM retirement benefits, salary, and social security benefits.
 Other items the IRS are able to levy, as dictated by these notices include wages, business assets, commissions, bank accounts, automobile, and real estate.